zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a 4th-year undergraduate student majoring in Information and Computing Science at **Beijing Jiaotong University**.
-Currently, I am working as a research intern at **Microsoft** under the guidance of Principal Researcher <a href="https://www.microsoft.com/en-us/research/people/juding/">Dr. Justin Ding</a>.
+Currently, I am working as a research intern at **Microsoft** under the guidance of Principal Researcher <a href="https://www.microsoft.com/en-us/research/people/juding/">Justin Ding</a>.
-Prior to this, I conducted research at **Peking University** under the supervision of <a href="https://wanxiaojun.github.io/">Prof. Xiaojun Wan</a>.
+Prior to this, I conducted research at **Peking University** under the supervision of Prof. <a href="https://wanxiaojun.github.io/">Xiaojun Wan</a>.

 I have been offered admission to the graduate program at Nanjing University for Fall 2025, providing me with a valuable window to further immerse myself in research. **I am actively seeking research assistant opportunities in areas such as LLMs applications, AI for biology, unstructured natural language processing to deepen my understanding of Generative AI**.